-The Board of Directors has evaluated each of its directors' independence from Clarus based on the definition of "independence" established by NASDAQ and has determined that Messrs.
-Henning, Sokolow and House are independent directors, constituting a majority of the Board of Directors.
-If elected, the Board of Directors has determined that Ms. Ottmann would also satisfy the criteria as an independent director.
+The Board of Directors has evaluated each of its directors' independence from Clarus based on the definition of "independence" established by NASDAQ and has determined that Ms. Ottmann and each of Messrs.
+Henning, House, Sokolow and Walker are independent directors, constituting a majority of the Board of Directors.
 The Board of Directors has also determined that each of the members of our Audit Committee is "independent" for purposes of Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").